cibele-as/cibele-as.github.io/_posts/2020-05-29-terraform-for-foreach.md

 Plan: 0 to add, 2 to change, 1 to destroy.
 ```

-In fact, **Removing elements from lists will force terraform to recreate the lists again.** Well, here is where the `for_each` statement comes into play, let's see how it solves the problem.
+In fact, {% include elements/highlight.html text="Removing elements from lists will force terraform to recreate the lists again." %} Well, here is where the `for_each` statement comes into play, let's see how it solves the problem.

 ## **Using `for_each`**: